MicroFish91/Digital-Director/README.md

 ## How to Use

 Begin by navigating to [Digital Director](https://digitaldirector.org).
 Click the login button where you will be prompted to sign in using your Google account.
 Upon successful authentication, the user will be redirected to the home page to view live information about his or her students.
-On the equipment and instruments tab, the user will be able to manage inventory checked out to the students or for general use.
+On the equipment and instruments tab, the user will be able to set up and manage inventory checked out to the students or for general use.
 Finally, on the events tab the user is able to organize activities for future reference.
-These activities may organized in a list or viewed in a calendar for convenience.
+These activities may be organized in a list or viewed in a calendar for convenience.
 All data submitted through Digital Director is easy to add, update, and maintain.

 ## Code Organization